 Effective July 1, 2003, Gallagher adopted an employee stock purchase plan (ESPP) under which the sale of 4.0 million shares of Gallagher s common stock has been authorized.
 Eligible employees may contribute up to 15% of their compensation towards the quarterly purchase of Gallagher s common stock.
 The employees purchase price is 85% of the lesser of the fair market value of the stock on the first business day or the last business day of the quarterly offering period.
 Employees may annually purchase shares having a fair market value of up to \$25,000 (measured as of the first day of the quarterly offering period of each calendar year).
-Effective as of the end of the first quarter 2004, Gallagher issued 0.1 million shares of common stock to employees who participated in the ESPP during the quarter at an aggregate purchase price of \$2.7 million, or \$27.16 per share.
-Currently, there are 3.7 million shares reserved for future issuance.
-During 2004, \$0.5 million was charged to compensation expense related to the common stock issued under the ESPP.
+Effective as of the end of the first and second quarters of 2004, Gallagher issued 0.1 million and 0.1 million shares, respectively, of common stock to employees who participated in the ESPP during those quarters at an aggregate purchase price of \$2.7 million, or \$27.16 per share, and \$2.1 million, or \$25.88 per share, respectively.
+Currently, there are 3.6 million shares reserved for future issuance.
+During the three- and six-month periods ended June 30, 2004, \$0.4 million and \$0.8 million, respectively, was charged to compensation expense related to the common stock issued under the ESPP.